Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-A lightweight and highly stylish winter coat, this is a feminine, everyday insulation layer.
+A lightweight and highly stylish winter coat, this is a feminine, everyday insulation layer that makes an excellent choice for a fashion-conscious woman living in a mild climate.

-The Fiona has 4.5 ounces of 800 fill down (127 g), compared to the Fiona Ultralight, which has 4.7 ounces of down (including a hood).
-If you subtract the hood, this is roughly the same amount of insulation, making them similar in warmth.
-The thinness and lightness of this piece make it less warm than thicker models that contain more down, but it is much better looking than other lightweight down jackets that tend to look very technical.
+The thinness and lightness of this piece make it less warm than thicker models that contain more down, but it is much better looking than many other lightweight down jackets that tend to look very technical.

-With no hood and no soft material in the pockets or along the chin, this parka aims for high fashion rather than high comfort.
+With no hood and no soft material in the pockets or along the chin, this parka aims for flattering fit rather than comfort or coziness.
 However, some features, such as the 2-way zipper and the roomy sleeve cuffs allow for a well-fitting, easy to wear parka with a feminine flair.

 The polyester fabric used on the Fiona is not the most durable material, and tends to snag.
-Though we have not had any issues with the durability of this jacket in every day use.
+Though we have not had any issues with the durability of this jacket in every day use besides losing a feather or two.

-This parka is best suited to around town use and every day winter wear.
+This parka is best suited to around town use and casual every day winter wear.
+It is fairly small, so is a good choice for traveling.

-If you only aim for good looks with your winter jacket purchase, then this may be the piece for you.
-If you require warmth and protection, try some of the thicker and more weather resistant models.
+If you only aim for good looks and light insulation with your winter jacket purchase, then this may be the piece for you.
+If you require warmth and weather protection, try some of the thicker and more weather resistant models.

 — McKenzie Long